Last updated: February 2, 2024

 Should I record my personal trips?

-Although the IRS doesn’t require personal trips in your mileage log, it’s strongly recommended that you include them because it will provide clarity for both yourself and the IRS, since you need to separate your total business mileage, total personal mileage, and total commuting mileage for the year.
+Although the IRS doesn’t require personal trips in your mileage log, it’s strongly recommended that you include them.
+This is because it will provide clarity for both yourself and the IRS.
+Note, that you need to separate your total business mileage, total personal mileage, and total commuting mileage for the year.

 Also, logging your personal trips boosts the proficiency of MileageWise’s built-in IRS auditor function, which you need for an IRS-Proof result.